yet-another-static-site-generator/yass/docs/user/extending.md

 -- detailslink: communication
 -- detailslink: api
 -- detailslink: example
-## <a name="general"></a>General informations
+## <a name="general"></a>General information

 YASS can be extended with any script or other program which can be run on your machine.
-This mean, for example Bash, Perl, Python scripts or any compiled program, anything what can be run from terminal.
+It means, for example Bash, Perl, Python scripts or any compiled program, anything what can be run from terminal.
 Second requirement is that extension (called *module*) must have ability to read environment variables, read standard input and write to standard output, because in that ways YASS and